siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 - Note: The checksum that used to be in the footer has been removed as no-one was using it.

 ##Motor Groups
 Settings specific to a given motor.
 There are 6 motor groups, numbered 1,2,3,4,5,6.
 These are labeled on the v9 board, which breaks out motor1 - motor4.
-Other platforms may make more or fewer motors available, e.g. the Due has outputs for all 6 motors.<br><br>
+Other platforms may make more or fewer motors available, e.g. the Due has outputs for all 6 motors, which are labeled [here](Arduino-DUE-Pinout-for-tinyG2).<br><br>

 	Setting | Description | Notes
 	--------|-------------|-----------------------------